Savoy Cabbage Salad Recipe

 Not to mention the 3 acres of produce my kids get to tour every week and learn what potato plants look like and how cabbage grows.
 In the photo above, Adam is holding a sweetheart (green) cabbage we are making Ukrainian borscht with today.

-How to Make Savoy Cabbage Salad
+Savoy Cabbage Salad Dressing:

 It is handy to keep bags of frozen peas and corn on hand for easy salads, and bonus – kids love them.
 To defrost the vegetables, I soak them in hot water for a few minutes and then drain.
 The easiest way to make your kids eat veggies as minimum prep is involved and kids love the sweetness of peas and corn.
 Yes, raw peas are legit!